mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 ### Betting panel sketch

 Only one betting panel shown.
-The page itself has 14 of these, one per game that week, arranged vertically one after another with clear delineation between them (e.g., space, or color change or something visual to break them up).
+The page itself has up to 16 of these, one per game that week, arranged vertically one after another with clear delineation between them (e.g., space, or color change or something visual to break them up).